theorangepotato/programming-languages-2019/BNFC-installation.md

            make: *** [internal-tests] Error 1

 As far as I understand the missing dependencies and the error can be ignored as long as the executable `bnfc` was generated.
+If not a `cabal update` an

 Use your file browser to find where the exectuable `bnfc` is.
 I found it as `bnfc/source/dist/build/bnfc` (the first occurrence of `bnfc` refers to the directory cloned from github, the second occurrence refers to the executable).